Walfred-MA/Ctyper/readme.md

 The pangenome alleles are further classified as pangenome allele-types, which are highly similar subgroups, and can be used to represent complex genetic variations such as structrual variations, gene conversion, duplication, translocation and etc.

-The genotyping of ctyper allows large cohort association studies on complex CNV genes as well as complex genetic variations.
+Ctyper is highly efficient, accurate and visualizable, thus allows high resolution large cohort association studies on complex CNV genes as well as complex genetic variations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>